-- Report the absence or tardiness by email to IOR prior to class and complete the required Google form attendance form. - Arrive 5-10 minutes prior to the start of the class or activity to prepare the study area. - Documentation verifying an illness or demonstrated participation in a sanctioned event is required. - Students must report on the designated Google forms link documentation of absence and email the instructor of record. - In the event of an absence (excused or unexcused) or tardiness, the student is responsible for all class or activity content.
-The instructor has no obligation to give make-up examinations, labs, or to review content missed by the student as the result of an unexcused absence. - Contact the IOR to discuss taking any examination missed during an absence due to an illness or major life event. - If an immediate family member dies, please inform Trine University by contacting the MPAS Program Administrative Assistant (260-702-8060) and the Academic Affairs Office (260-6654533).
+- Report the absence or tardiness by email/phone/text to IOR prior to class. - Arrive 5-10 minutes prior to the start of the class or activity to prepare the study area. - In the event of an absence (excused or unexcused) or tardiness, the student is responsible for all class or activity content.
+The instructor has no obligation to give make-up examinations, labs, or to review content missed by the student as the result of an unexcused absence. - Contact the IOR to discuss taking any examination missed during an absence due to an illness or major life event. - If an immediate family member (parent, sibling, child or significant other) dies, please inform Trine University by contacting the MPAS Program Administrative Assistant (260-702-8060) and the Academic Affairs Office (260-665-4533).
 The University will excuse the student from class for up to one week.
-Upon return, the student is responsible for completing coursework.
+Upon return, the student is responsible for completing coursework. - In the event of a prolonged illness or injury (lasting longer than 3 days), the program requires the student to notify the instructor of their planned return date to resume classroom, laboratory activities and clinical activities. - In the event that activities need to be restricted, the student must present the IOR with documentation for accommodations as approved by the University office of Accessibility and Accommodations.

-Equal Opportunity / Anti- Harassment
+Equal Opportunity/ Anti- Harassment